ameyaxoxo

 Earlier in his journey, Ameya performed alongside Indian post-rock mainstays including aswekeepsearching, Celestial Teapot, Zokova, and Stuck in November—experiences that continue to echo in his fluid approach to genre, form, and feeling.

-A committed student of the craft, Ameya continues to learn from mentors Sanjeev Pandkar, Jake Howsam Lowe, Keshav Dhar, Sean Reeser, Elijah Cole, Erik Sayles, Taylor Kelly, and Warren Mendonsa—each of whom has shaped his thinking in subtle, essential ways.
+A committed student of the craft, Ameya has previously learnt from mentors like Sanjeev Pandkar, Jake Howsam Lowe (Plini), Keshav Dhar (Skyharbor) , Sean Reeser (Everything Yes) and now continues his education privately with Elijah Cole, Erik Sayles, Taylor Kelly, and Warren Mendonsa (blackstratblues)—each of whom has shaped his thinking in subtle, essential ways.

 What unites all these projects is a quiet devotion to sincerity: to music that doesn’t demand attention, but rewards it; to collaboration that feels like friendship; and to a lifelong search—for sound, for meaning, for something true.